 - Cost of health insurance premiums.

 - Pre-existing child support or alimony obligation by either parent.

 Your children’s needs will be financial stable if you know how much support you will receive or how much you will need to pay.
 You will likely want to have an idea regarding how much child support payments will be now.
 Knowing this will be helpful even if your court date is some time away.

-If you have more questions about child support laws, Reeder Law Firm is here to help.
+If you have more questions about child support laws, our family law attorneys in Alpharetta are here to help.
 Call Reeder Law firm today at (770) 475-2521 for a free confidential consultation and legal assistance.
 You don’t have to search for answers on your own!